halfmvsq/histolozee/README.md

 ### How do I get set up? ###

-C++14, CMake, and these libraries are required:
+C++17, CMake, and the following libraries are required:

 * Boost 1.66.0
 * ITK 5.1.0